 We recommend that you offer to draft a letter of support for your consultant(s)/collaborator(s) to ensure that all deadlines are met.

-By providing a draft letter of support, you ensure two things:
+In addition, by providing a draft letter of support, you ensure two things:

 Drafting your own letters of support also serves another important purpose.
 It can give both parties an early warning of unrealistic expectations.
 It is a vehicle for negotiating exactly what services, reagents, or expertise will be provided to support your work.